Recruitment Strategy

 “We make sure the candidate knows exactly what the role is, what the expectations are, and what the areas of flexibility are.
 We tell the truth about the job up front so physicians don’t lose trust and aren’t blindsided or ultimately overwhelmed by their workloads.”

-In addition to transparency, there are five expert insights that can help your clinic or health system hire and retain top-tier talent.
+In addition to transparency, five expert insights can help your clinic or health system hire and retain top-tier talent.

 “When recruiters really know their hiring partners well, they understand the needs and the culture of the clinic.
 PS&D does this really well.”